 The list of schools below have been selected by researching which schools offer similar programs to SUNY at Albany.

-- SUNY Empire State College in Saratoga Springs, NY (27 miles away)
+- SUNY Empire State College in Brooklyn, NY (27 miles away)

-- Massachusetts College of Liberal Arts in North Adams, MA (37 miles away)
+- Massachusetts College of Liberal Arts in Dudley, MA (37 miles away)

-- SUNY College at Oneonta in Oneonta, NY (65 miles away)
+- SUNY College at Oneonta in New Paltz, NY (65 miles away)

-- Westfield State University in Westfield, MA (65 miles away)
+- Westfield State University in Springfield, MA (65 miles away)

-- SUNY College at New Paltz in New Paltz, NY (68 miles away)
+- SUNY College at New Paltz in Geneseo, NY (68 miles away)